THRUTOPIA: WRITE YOUR WAY TO A BETTER WORLD

 Come with us to breathe life into your own incantations for summoning a thriving, desirable and compassionate future.

-The retreat is framed around a new genre called ‘thrutopia’.
-The term was coined by British academic Rupert Read in 2017 for writing that plots a realistic way through the trouble we’re in towards a future where humans live in harmony with our beautiful, living planet.
+The retreat is framed around a new movement called ‘thrutopia’.
+The term was coined by British academic Rupert Read for writing that plots a realistic way through the trouble we’re in towards a future where humans live in harmony with the fierce web of life on this living planet.

 “The fact that we hope even though we know what's going on is what makes us wonderful.”